massgravel/massgrave.dev/docs/windows_arm_links.md

 ## Notes

 -   You need ARM64 processor (CPU) to install Windows ARM64 architecture OS.
--   Microsoft does not provide free public download links for Windows ARM64 architecture ISO's.
-They provide them on [MVS](https://visualstudio.microsoft.com/subscriptions/) and [M365 Admin Center](https://learn.microsoft.com/licensing/vlsc-faqs-home-page) but for them, you need to pay a high subscription fee.
+-   Windows 11 24H2 ARM64 Consumer ISO's are available for [free to download](https://www.microsoft.com/software-download/windows11arm64), while Business ISOs are not available for free.
+Microsoft provides them on [MVS](https://visualstudio.microsoft.com/subscriptions/) and [M365 Admin Center](https://learn.microsoft.com/licensing/vlsc-faqs-home-page) but for them, you need to pay a high subscription fee.
 For this reason, we need to host files on 3rd party.
 You can check [here](genuine-installation-media.md#verify-authenticity-of-files) on how to be sure that files are genuine.
--   On VLSC, they release business ISO's (No Home level editions) and on MVS, they release IoT versions for ARM64.
--   Alternatively, you can create ARM64 ISO from [UUPdump](https://uupdump.net/) or [ESD](https://worproject.com/esd) file.
+-   Alternatively, you can create ARM64 ISO from the [ESD](https://worproject.com/esd) file.
 -   If you need links for any other Windows/office file which is not listed below, please contact [here](https://discord.gg/NpuNEUS2Sh).

 ------------------------------------------------------------------------